 Scroll through the step by step photos to see how to make a Sourdough Coffee Cake:

 FAQs about making Sourdough Coffee Cake:

-- Can I freeze Sourdough Coffee Cake?
 Yes!
 Slice the cake.
 Wrap each slice individually and store them in a freezer bag for up to 3 months.
+You can also wrap and freeze the entire cake.

-- Can I re-heat previously frozen slices of the cake?
 Yes, Just wrap the slice in foil and reheat in a 200°F oven until slightly warm.
 To rewarm the entire cake, allow it to defrost then warm in a 200°F oven.

 I know you hate to throw away that sourdough discard.
 Check out these recipes that use sourdough discard.